Ruminations on a Hat:

 And, then, Rowling goes on and tells us that the primary criterion the Hat uses for sorting these kids is “ambition”.
 Ambition?
 WTF?!
 Explain to me, please, what ambition has to do with either the Dark Arts specifically OR being of pureblooded ancestry?
 In particular, what possible effect can ambition have on one’s ancestry?

 It would seem to me that any effect that being a pureblood might have upon one’s ambition would most likely be to lessen it.
 If you have already “arrived,” at the pinnacle of existence just by being born into the proper family, what more is necessary?
 A sense of entitlement is not ambition. (“Ambition should be made of sterner stuff.”)
 And it is this indolent sense of entitlement that shines right through what we’ve been shown of the current members of the House’s behavior.

 “Ambition” seems to be diametrically opposed to the kind of “Slytherin manner” demonstrated by Malfoy and his goons.
 Now, the statement that Percy Weasley is ambitious I can accept with alacrity.
-No question there.
+No question about that.
 But Draco?
 I don’t get it.
 What is Rowling thinking?

 And not being satisfied with that, Rowling has managed to further muddy the waters by confusing the issue even further over the course of the series by further conflating the Slytherin “ambition” with the habit of using any means to hand in order to “win”.
 For, from where we have been standing the students of Hogwarts who seem to be the most obsessed with the idea of “winning” are the Gryffindors!